Best Vegan Sources of Fat

 Vegans are in fact still able to be overweight if they were to go overboard with the junk food.
 One of the most common misconceptions of vegans is in fact that they’re assumed to be healthier than the average person – This of course is not always the case.

-Best fatty foods
+Best fatty vegan foods

 We hope this post found you well and gave you a good reference as to what foods you can incorporate into your diet to hit your fat macros.